 I removed the links, because the sites do not exist anymore.

-Game format and questions written by me are copyright 2017-2024 by Jeremy Adderley.
-Feel free to use the game's format and questions as long as no money exchanges hands.
-Please give credit.
+Game format and questions written by me are copyright 2017-2025 by Jeremy Adderley.
+Feel free to use the game's format and questions as long as no money exchanges hands and please give credit.
 Questions written by others properly credited in the answers.
 Please send an e-mail to request permission and/or make payment(s) for their use when it involves money.

 I do not talk about the questions with anyone that I feel may end up playing the game, especially my wife, whose name won't appear here for privacy reasons.